RedHatInsights/ccx-notification-writer/docs/index.md

 example if `org_id` is missing for any reason), such message is dropped and the error message with all relevant information about the issue is stored into the log.
 Messages are expected to contain `report` body represented as JSON.
-This body is shrink before it's stored into database so the database remains relatively small.
+This body is shrunk before it's stored into database so the database remains relatively small.

 Additionally this service exposes several metrics about consumed and processed